Royalphax/credit-agricole-importer/README.md

 ### Auto run this script

-To auto import your transactions on a daily, monthly or weekly basis, I recommend you to use `crontab`.
+To automatically import your transactions on a daily, monthly or weekly basis, I recommend using `crontab`.
 [Here is an example of a tutorial](https://www.tutorialspoint.com/unix_commands/crontab.htm).

 ## FAQ